hoangphan/hoangphan.github.io/content/page/about.md

 target: "_blank"
 ---

 This is to journal my life.

-Cover life advices that I gave and took.
+As an effort to document my answers to the questions received from someone, or from my own curiosity.

+It ranges from some daily concern like career development, what to do to be happy.
+To some ultimate concerns like to be free, to achieve breakthrough of enlightenment.

 If you are interested in a discussion please reach me out on LinkedIn.